Choosing storage types for Amazon Neptune - Amazon Neptune

 • Standard storage – Standard storage provides cost-effective database storage for applications with moderate to low I/O usage.

 • I/O–Optimized storage – With I/O–Optimized storage, available from engine version 1.3.0.0, you pay only for the storage and instances you are using.
-The storage costs are higher than for standard storage, and you pay nothing for the I/O that you use.
+The storage costs are higher than for standard storage, and also the instance costs are higher than for standard instances.
+You pay nothing for the I/O that you use.
 If your I/O usage is high, provisioned IOPs storage can reduce costs significantly.

 I/O–Optimized storage is designed to meet the needs of I/O–intensive graph workloads at a predictable cost, with low I/O latency and consistent I/O throughput.
 You can only switch between I/O–Optimized and Standard storage types once per 30 days.